whelew/MineSweeper/README.md

 This function creates a new element div.
 This div is then appended as a child of the body.

-- The div is fileld with a new inner html using back ticks `` to declare all the elements inside the div.
+- The div is field with a new inner html using backticks `` to declare all the elements inside the div.
 - The div is then appended to as a child to the document.body.

 #### gameOver()

-This function includes what the dispalyWinMenu function does, but instead of calling it from a seperate function it is already contained inside the gameOver function.
+This function includes what the dispalyWinMenu function does, but instead of calling it from a separate function, it is already contained inside the gameOver function.

-- Creates div element with id of "game-over-menu".
+- Creates div element with the id of "game-over-menu".
 - div.innerHTML is then set.
 - It then appends the div as a child of the body.
 - It declares 3 variables and adds 1 event listener to each of them.
-- These are the restart, return to main menu and leader board buttons.
+- These are the restart, return to the main menu, and leader board buttons.

 #### restartGame()

-This function gets all the elements by id of the game boards.
+This function gets all the elements by the Id of the game boards.
 It then uses those ids to call back the loadBoard(event).

 - The event is declared as event = target: {id: "gameBoardId"}
-- Depending on which id is declared, it will then call the loadBoard function.
+- Depending on which Id is declared, it will then call the loadBoard function.
-- In affect it loads an entire new board hence restarting the game.
+- In effect it loads an entire new board hence restarting the game.
-- All tiles will have been changed, mines spot will have moved.
+- All tiles will have been changed, and mines spot will have moved.
 - It also uses an if statement to check whether the gameOverDisplay is on screen, if so, this will be removed.